-Potential investors should carefully consider all the information set out in this prospectus and, in particular, should consider the following risks and special considerations in connection with an investment in our Company before making any investment decision in relation to our Company.
+Potential investors should carefully consider all the information set forth in this document and, in particular, should consider the following risks and special considerations in connection with an investment in our Company before making any investment decision in relation to our Company.
 The occurrence of any of the following events may have a material adverse effect on our business, results of operations, financial conditions and prospects.
 The trading price of the Shares could decline due to any of these risks.